COVID-19 (coronavirus disease 2019) February 2020 updates

 These news stories have not been updated since the dates shown.
 Information contained in this post is here for reference only.
 Please see MIT Medical's most recent post for up-to-date information for the MIT community about COVID-19.
 (Coronavirus Disease 2019).

 February 28, 2020: While there is still no identified risk to the MIT community, or to the US as a whole, we are closely monitoring the spread of COVID-19 cases outside of China.
 Fifty countries have reported at least one confirmed case of the virus, and a growing number of countries are reporting community spread, meaning cases with no relevant travel history or exposure to another known patient with COVID-19.
-Wednesday night, the Centers for Disease Control and Prevention (CDC) announced the first possible instance of community spread in the US but cautioned that, although the patient has no known exposure, it’s possible that the patient was unknowingly exposed to a returned traveler who was infected.
+Wednesday night, the Centers for Disease Control and Prevention (CDC) announced on February 26, 2020 the first possible instance of community spread in the US but cautioned that, although the patient has no known exposure, it’s possible that the patient was unknowingly exposed to a returned traveler who was infected.

 Testing: In response to recent developments, the CDC last night issued new clinical criteria for testing individuals suspected of COVID-19 infection.
 The new guidelines allow testing for symptomatic individuals who have, within the last 14 days, either traveled from an affected area or had close contact with an individual known to be infected.
 The new guidelines also allow testing for individuals with severe symptoms and no known exposure to the virus, but only after other infections, such as influenza, have been ruled out.
 The Massachusetts state epidemiologist must also approve any request for testing.